empathyco/x/packages/x-adapter/README.md

 - `override`: Merges/modifies the original `Schema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
 It can be used to change the structure of our request/response mappers, or to add them new fields.
-Useful for clients with few differences in their APIs (so they can use an already created adapter and override it to make some tiny changes, e.g. change from 'image' field to 'images').
+Useful for clients with few differences in their APIs.
+For example, you can create a library with a default adapter and use this library from the customer projects overriding only the needed field  (e.g. retrieve the images from `pictures` instead of `images` in a products API).
 - `replace`: Replaces completely the original `Schema` by a new one, it won't exist anymore.
 The change will affect to all the `EndpointAdapter`(s) that were using it.
 Useful for clients with a completely different API/response to the standard you have been working with.